A 'moist' important tradition: Precipitation falls on Rain Day

-Pesky precipitation didn’t dampen the spirits of people in Waynesburg on Friday because that’s exactly what borough officials and residents expected would happen on Rain Day.
+Pesky precipitation didn’t dampen the spirits of people in Waynesburg last Friday because that’s exactly what borough officials and residents expected would happen on Rain Day.

-Athena Bowman, administrative assistant for the borough, said the official rain time was recorded at 4:22 a.m. by rain watchers Waynesburg Boy Scout Troops Greene 1280 and 9280.
-It marked the 117th time in 149 years it had rained on July 29.
+Athena Bowman, administrative assistant for the borough, said July 29’s official rain time was recorded as 4:22 a.m. by rain watchers Waynesburg Boy Scout Troops Greene 1280 and 9280.
+It marked the 117th time in 149 years it has rained on Rain Day.

 “We are very excited about it,” Bowman said.
 “That’s what we want on Rain Day.”